 When you’re trying to fit in with something or someone, you can portray yourself as someone you’re not.
 I call this the ‘pretend you.’
 It makes you feel frustrated as you flip between the many different versions of ‘you’ and it wastes so much of your energy.

 Let me introduce the ‘real you’ and I mean who you really are.
 When you stop pretending and find out what’s important to you, you’ll know exactly what I mean.

 I bring the real me to my work.
 This enables you to bring your real self too.
-So for whatever reason my 2 boys walk in the room we’re working together in, they wouldn’t go “why’s mum behaving like that!”
-That’s because they would instantly recognise me for ‘me’, and that’s what I want for you.
+So for whatever reason my two boys walk in the room we’re working together in, they would never ask “why is mum behaving like that!”
+That’s because from how I’m behaving, they would instantly recognise me for ‘me’, and that’s what I want for you.